Made a Mistake on an Immigration Form? How to Correct It

 First, ask yourself whether the mistake is a serious one, and whether it's worth your time and effort to try to fix it right away.
 A mistake in the information that identifies you (like a misspelled name or the wrong birth date) or a mistake in information that would affect your eligibility for the benefit you're seeking (like forgetting to mention an arrest or conviction) is something you want to correct right away.

-But if your mistake was mixing up two numbers in the zip code of an employer you worked for ten years ago…you can relax.
+But if your mistake was mixing up two numbers in the zip code of an employer you worked for 10 years ago, you can relax, and perhaps mention and correct it during your interview (if any).

 Fixing Errors Made on USCIS Forms

-To fix a mistake on a form filed with U.S. Citizenship and Immigration Services (USCIS), wait until you get the notice that tells you the agency received it.
-The notice will have a receipt number or other case identifier, which will make it easier for USCIS to find the form you filed.
-Then you should call the national USCIS Contact Center, explain the mistake, and request that they fix it.
+To fix a mistake on a form filed with U.S. Citizenship and Immigration Services (USCIS), wait until you get the I-797 notice telling you that the agency received it.
+This notice will have a receipt number or other case identifier, which will make it easier for USCIS to find the form you filed.
+Then you should call the national USCIS Contact Center, explain the mistake, and request that they take steps to fix it.

-Sometimes, USCIS customer service officials can fix a problem right away.
-If they tell you they will fix it but that it might take a while, write down the reference number they give you, in case you need to call again.
+Sometimes, the USCIS customer service officials that you eventually talk to can fix a problem right away.
+If they tell you they will fix it but that it might take a while, write down the reference number they give you, in case you need to call them again.

 Fixing Errors Made on Department of Labor forms

-If you're an employer who has made a mistake on a labor condition application (LCA) submitted through the iCERT portal, you won't be able to edit your LCA after it has been submitted.
+If you're an employer who has made a mistake on a labor condition application (LCA) submitted through the FLAG portal, you won't be able to edit your LCA after it has been submitted to the Department of Labor (DOL).
 You can withdraw it if you wish, but you'll have to submit a new LCA with the correct information.
-If you need help using the iCERT portal, see the latest iCERT External User Guide.
+If you need help using the FLAG portal, see the DOL's latest User Guide.

 Similarly, you can't correct a mistake in a PERM labor certification application.
-You'll have to withdraw and refile with the correct information, using the online PERM system.
-Click "Frequently Asked Questions" for a user guide.
+You'll have to withdraw and refile with the correct information, using the same FLAG system.
+See the DOL's PERM user guide for ETA Form 9089.

-You might be able to reconcile mismatches between information contained in a Department of Labor filing and the associated USCIS filing when it comes time for the USCIS filing.
+You might be able to reconcile mismatches between information contained in a DOL filing and the associated USCIS filing when it comes time for the USCIS filing.
 Keep that option in mind if there is no time to refile the LCA or labor certification, and the mistake is not serious.
-But bear in mind, the Department of Labor is very unforgiving about mistakes on LCAs and PERM applications.
+But bear in mind, the DOL is very unforgiving about mistakes on LCAs and PERM applications.

 Fixing Errors Made on Department of State Forms